attacker145/CC3200-IoT/README.md

 # CC3200-IoT
-The zip file has all the updated source code.
+The 3200ExositeDemo.zip file has all the updated source code.